-Making this recipe came about a little by accident, but it was a very happy one as we loved the result.
-An easy, flavorful meal that everyone loved is never something to ignore, and this Cuban cube steak was all of that.
-Try it, and you’ll see for yourself.
+For us, making this was a little by accident, but it was a very happy one as we loved the result.
+This Cuban cube steak is an easy, flavorful meal that everyone loved.
+Try it, and you'll see for yourself.

-- 1 lb cube steak 450g, tenderized round steak
+- 1 lb cube steak tenderized round steak

 - 1 lime juice (ie from 1 lime)